-The Company recorded a comprehensive income of \$3,796,865 for Q3YTD 2021 compared with a comprehensive loss of \$10,157,446 for Q3YTD 2020.
+The Company recorded a comprehensive loss of \$4,853,759 for Q4YTD 2021 compared with a comprehensive loss of \$14,112,256 for Q4YTD 2020.

-There was no accretion of interest in Q3YTD 2021 compared to \$9,023 in Q3YTD 2020 and is related to the estimate of the present value of the future required site restoration costs.
+There was no accretion of interest in Q4YTD 2021 compared to \$373,758 in Q4YTD 2020 and is related to the estimate of the present value of the future required site restoration costs.
 With interest rates in Greenland and Denmark, being at 0% or negative since last year, the Company accelerated the accretion of its reclamation obligation to its nominal estimated amount at the end of the 2020 fiscal year.

-Depreciation expense was \$33,150 for Q3YTD 2021 and was comparable to \$37,304 for Q3YTD 2020.
-The depreciation charged for equipment used for the Project has been capitalized as development in the current period.
+Depreciation expense was \$44,200 for Q4YTD 2021 and was comparable to \$48,149 for Q4YTD 2020.
+The depreciation charged for equipment used for the Project has been capitalized as development assets in the current year.

-Director fees were at \$97,667 for Q3YTD 2021 and \$105,000 for Q3YTD 2020.
+Director fees were at \$121,667 for Q4YTD 2021 and \$140,000 for Q4YTD 2020.
 These fees have been accrued and payable to the Company's former and current directors who have agreed to defer payment until the Company's financial situation improves.

-Evaluation and exploration costs were \$20,549 for Q3YTD 2021 compared to \$33,803 for Q3YTD 2020.
+Evaluation and exploration costs were \$35,792 for Q4YTD 2021 compared to \$37,340 for Q4YTD 2020.
 The Company did not incur significant evaluation and exploration costs in these periods in order to conserve cash.

-Total foreign exchange gain recorded was \$2,409,216 for the current period compared to \$1,081,411 in Q3YTD 2020 mainly due to the fluctuations in the exchange rates amongst the Canadian dollar (\$), United States dollar (US\$), and Danish Krone (DKK).
+Total foreign exchange gain recorded was \$2,037,591 for the current period compared to a loss of \$1,063,178 in Q4YTD 2020 mainly due to the fluctuations in the exchange rates amongst the Canadian dollar (\$), United States dollar (US\$), and Danish Krone (DKK).
 Virtually all of the foreign exchange gain in the current period was recorded prior to the deconsolidation of Hudson Greenland upon disposition of its controlling interest.
-While the Canadian dollar has remained relatively consistent against the DKK, there has been significant weakness in the US\$ against the DKK, the functional currency of Hudson Greenland and where its US\$ denominated debt balance has increased, that has resulted in the foreign exchange gain to date
+While the Canadian dollar has remained relatively consistent against the DKK, there has been significant weakness in the US\$ against the DKK, the functional currency of Hudson Greenland and where its US\$ denominated debt balance has increased, that has resulted in the foreign exchange gain.

-The Company recorded a \$769,682 impairment of resource properties in Q3YTD 2020 upon the relinquishment of its Sarfartoq property EL, which it reacquired subsequently.
-There was no impairment of resource properties in the current period.
+The Company recorded a \$769,682 impairment of resource properties in Q4YTD 2020 upon the relinquishment of its Sarfartoq property EL, which it reacquired in the current fiscal year.
+There was no impairment of resource properties in the current year.

-Interest and financing costs of \$2,063,133 were recorded in Q3YTD 2021 compared to \$1,012,936 in Q3YTD 2020.
+Interest and financing costs of \$2,504,087 were recorded in Q4YTD 2021 compared to \$1,812,993 in Q4YTD 2020.
 The financing costs relate to the recognition on the statement of loss and comprehensive loss the accrued interest and cash transaction costs associated with the short term loan facility entered into in December 2019.
 Interest costs incurred on the long term loans were capitalized into development assets until commercial production is reached.

-An inventory adjustment of \$7,100,897 was recorded in Q3YTD 2020 and \$nil in the current year in order to adjust the carrying value of the Company's finished product inventory to its net realizable value in the prior year.
-The adjustment was made largely as a result of operating at below full capacity in Q3YTD 2020 and additional costs attributed to the various logistical challenges.
-Due to COVID-19 and the Company being in care and maintenance mode during Q2 YTD, there was only minimal production in the current year.
+An inventory adjustment of \$9,501,054 was recorded in Q4YTD 2020 and \$nil in the current year in order to adjust the carrying value of the Company's finished product inventory to its net realizable value in the prior year.
+The adjustment was made largely as a result of operating at below full capacity in Q4YTD 2020 and additional costs attributed to the various logistical challenges.
+Due to COVID-19 and the White Mountain Project being in care and maintenance mode in the first 2 fiscal years of the year, there was only minimal production in the current year up to the date of the Transaction.

-The Company recorded miscellaneous income of \$1,406 from the sale of rock samples in Q3YTD 2020.
+The Company recorded miscellaneous income of \$4,417 from the sale of rock samples in Q4YTD 2020.
 There were no such sales recorded in the current year.

-Total office expenses totalled \$48,740 for Q3YTD 2021 and was comparable to \$58,372 in Q3YTD 2020.
+Total office expenses totalled \$63,572 for Q4YTD 2021 and was 19,967 lower than \$83,539 in Q4YTD 2020 as the Company continued to cut costs.